nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 - Assert cryptographic signature; can it be validated with the public key in the signing certificate?
 - Assert the certificate is trusted.
 - Assert the certificate and chain was valid at signing time.
-- Assert the certificate is meant for signing; key usage digital MUST be `digitalSignature`.
+- Assert the certificate is meant for signing; key usage MUST be `digitalSignature`.

 Note there's no need for certificate revocation status checking; certificates are generally short-lived (as specified by [RFC008 Certificate Structure](rfc008-certificate-structure.md)).